Susan Petronio was 56 years old when she realized there was one last weight loss strategy she hadn’t tried – bariatric surgery.

 Novant Health Kernersville Medical Center is accredited as a comprehensive center under the Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program (MBSAQIP), a joint program of the American College of Surgeons (ACS) and the American Society for Metabolic and Bariatric Surgery (ASMBS).
 The MBSAQIP standards ensure that bariatric surgical patients receive a multidisciplinary program, not just a surgical procedure, which improves patient outcomes and long-term success.

-Petronio experienced no complications after her surgery, and immediately felt the benefits of having a decreased appetite.
+Petronio experienced no complications after her surgery, and felt the benefits of having a decreased appetite right away.

 Petronio only spent two days in the hospital, with a trouble-free recovery period.
 She experienced almost no pain or discomfort, and her staples were removed after one week.